XWH-A/ASTRA/README.md

 ---

 ## 📅 Release
-- [2025/10/13] 🎉 We release the Inference code and Evaluate metric code.
+- [2025/10/13] 🎉 We release the Inference code, Evaluate metric code and MSVBench dataset.
 - [2025/10/01] 🎉 We launch the [project page](https://muzishen.github.io/IMAGEdit/) of IMAGEdit.

 ---